Discreetly Tracking Down Sex Partners To Stop A Surge In STDs

 That means Larry was living with syphilis for at least a decade — without knowing it.

-Many people have syphilis are asymptomatic — meaning they are carriers of active virus, but show no obvious symptoms.
+Many people have syphilis are asymptomatic — meaning they are carriers of the bacteria, but show no obvious symptoms.
 And that makes the infection tougher to fight.

 Also, the fact that the disease was, for a time, nearly eradicated in much of the United States, means some younger doctors don't readily recognize the symptoms and signs.

-Note: An earlier version of this story incorrectly called syphilis a virus.
-It is actually a bacterial infection.